Celebrating Ontario’s Healthy Schools!

 Ophea has been working with provincial partners, school boards, and public health for well over ten years to champion the Healthy Schools approach, but Ophea’s Healthy Schools Certification (HS Certification), which was launched in September of 2015, aims to increase school community capacity in this area while celebrating and formally recognizing efforts across the province.

-“Learning how schools are using the six-step Healthy Schools process to enhance and promote health and well-being, and formally recognizing schools for their achievements has been really exciting,” says Margaret Good, Ophea’s Healthy Schools & Communities Consultant.
+“Learning how schools are using the six-step Healthy Schools process to enhance and promote health and well-being, and formally recognizing schools for their achievements has been really exciting,” says Margaret Good, a past Ophea Healthy Schools & Communities Consultant.
 The six steps are:

 Step 1: Establish your school team